fogge/MERN_BASE/README.md

 ```

 #### This will run:
-* Server-side will create a database called test.
+* Server-side will create a database called MERN-setup.
 * Client-side (React) will make one post-request to create a user with an email.
 * Then fetch that user and display it.